 What Do Bed Bugs Look Like?

+Bed bugs are small specs that are .15 inches in diameter.
+The may seem white, brown, red or black.
 These pictures were taken while volunteering in a bed-bug-infested neighborhood.
-They are mean to be as a useful tool to help you identify your mystery bug.
+They are mean to be a useful tool to help you identify your mystery bug.

 Use discretion when comparing your bug to these pictures.
 If the bug you found looks like this, then consider calling a reputable exterminator.

-If you are sure you have an infestation, it is time to learn how to exterminate bed bugs, which includes a to-do list and informs you about what supplies you will need.
+If you are sure you have an infestation, it's time to learn how to exterminate bed bugs, which includes a to-do list and informs you about what supplies you will need.

 Call a professional right away if you will not be doing it yourself.

 A delayed reaction could lead to disaster.
-Bed bugs multiple so quickly, that it could be only a matter of weeks before full infestation.
+Bed bugs multiply so quickly that it could be only a matter of weeks before full infestation.
 Exterminating these vampires is not something you can put off until tomorrow.

-A complete meal will satisfy an adult or baby bed bug for around two weeks.
+A complete meal satisfies adult and baby bed bugs for around two weeks.
 Feeding is often interrupted when the victim moves in their sleep.
 The bug will attempt to eat until their back is fully rounded.

-They have been observed under rubber moldings, in shoes, clocks, frames, and metal brackets that attach shelves to walls.
-That is on top of being found on mattresses, bed frames and box springs.
+When looking for a bug for comparison, try looking under the mattress, around the bed frame, under rubber moldings, in shoes, clocks, frames, and metal brackets that attach shelves to walls.
+That is on top of being found on mattresses, bed frames, and box springs.

 Bed Bugs In Motion